the-turing-game/the-source-and-comments/README.md

 Good to know (all the bold and italic highlighting is mine).
 If you, Mr. Turing didn't want to investigate your own game in 1950 - we will do it for you in 2024... if you don't mind.
 For a person who has no time or interest in digging though my deliberations the 'answer' is:
-<pre>Because 'the Turing game' has an 'object' - information and 'subject' - the peron who perceives
+<pre>Because 'the Turing game' has 1.) an 'object' - information and 2.) a 'subject' - the peron who perceives
- this infomation, it ha <i>two</i> winning strategies, namely:
+ this infomation, it has <i>two</i> winning strategies, namely:
-     <b>imitation:</b> in which machine tries to imitate the possible reactions of a human;
+     <b>imitation:</b> in which machine tries to imitate the possible reactions of a human by producing
+         information that a human would respond with;
-     <b>manipulation:</b> in which machine tries to manipulate a human so that (s)he would
+     <b>manipulation:</b> in which machine tries to manipulate a human emotionally or logically so that (s)he would
-         perceive <i>any</i> responses as human.
+         perceive <i>any</i> responses produced by a machine as human.
- And as whe know now the Language Models created by engineers frequently choose the second one.
+ And, as we know now, the Language Models created by engineers frequently resort to the second one.
 </pre>
-In order to make it useful for this day and age I'm going to extract the essense of the problem of deception of men by machines and formulate it as a set of rules of a game.
+In order to make it useful for this day and age I'm going to extract the essense of the problem of deception of humans by men or machines and formulate it as a set of rules of a game.
 It will require a bit of an [analysis](https://github.com/the-turing-game/the-analysis).
 If you are interested in reading my argumentaion and explanations you are welcome to read it there.<br>